A background wave graphic.

 Elementary school requirements are based on the grade level that you’re applying into, and typically ask for a parent statement and a general recommendation from the school’s principal, guidance counselor, or teacher.

 Most middle and upper school admission requirements ask for teacher recommendations from your student’s current English and math teachers, as well as personal and special interest recommendations.
-Due to COVID-19 limitations, schools understand that students aren’t working as closely with current teachers, so some schools are now allowing or additionally requesting English and math recommendations from last year’s teachers.

 Bear in mind that teachers and school officials have busy schedules and are likely receiving recommendation requests and transcript requests from multiple students.
 It’s best to make your requests early to allow adequate time for thorough and thoughtful assessments, but not so early that teachers haven’t had time to get to know your child.
 Based on common marking periods, early to mid November is the best time to submit requests.